The Pulse of K-Entertainment

 #Korean Theater#AI Subtitle Glasses#Smart Theater#Korean Musicals#Korea Tourism Organization

-Korean musicals are starting to solve one of Hallyu's last stubborn bottlenecks inside the venue itself.
+Korean musicals are starting to solve one of the Korean wave's last stubborn bottlenecks inside the venue itself.
 AI subtitle glasses backed by the Korea Tourism Organization's Smart Theater program moved from festival-scale showcase to real commercial use in Seoul by early 2026, letting foreign visitors read dialogue and lyrics in their line of sight instead of glancing at side screens.
-According to The Korea Times' January 14 report, the service was already available to general audiences at major venues including Charlotte Theater's run of Kinky Boots, while Korea Herald's September 2025 coverage had already framed Smart Theater as a government-backed tourism play.
+According to The Korea Times' January 14 report, the service was already available to general audiences at major venues including Charlotte Theater's run of Kinky Boots, while The Korea Herald's September 2025 coverage had already framed Smart Theater as a government-backed tourism play.
 That shift matters because Korean stage producers do not have a content problem.
 They have a language-access problem.
 If K-pop taught the world to stream in Korean and K-dramas taught viewers to binge with subtitles, live theater now wants its own friction-light entry point.

 Smart Theater has already moved beyond pilot mode